-An AST blood test helps determine how well the liver is functioning by measuring levels of aspartate aminotransferase (AST) in the blood.
+An AST blood test measures levels of aspartate aminotransferase (AST) and helps determine liver function.
 Too much of this enzyme can indicate a problem, such as liver damage.
-Another name for the test is a serum glutamic-oxaloacetic transaminase (SGOT) test.

 Aspartate aminotransferase (AST) is an enzyme mostly found in the liver.
 AST is also present in other parts of the body, including the: